 - Sriracha sauce, pre-cooked prawn crackers (krupuk), roasted belachan (dried shrimp paste) and kecap manis (sweet Indonesian soy sauce) are all available at large supermarkets and Asian food stores.
 You can replace belachan with 2 teaspoons fish sauce if unavailable, but the overall flavour will be milder.

-- Although my combination of veggies is recommended, particularly the cabbage, you can use other available vegetables to equal 600g (1.3 lb); including leek, celery, bean sprouts, finely chopped green beans and mushrooms.
+- Although my combination of veggies is recommended, particularly the cabbage, you can use other available vegetables to equal 600g (1.3 lb); including leek, celery, bean sprouts and mushrooms.

 - Leftover Nasi Goreng is excellent for lunch, reheated gently in a microwave.
 For a touch of freshness, scatter with chopped spring onions or sliced cucumber.
 You can also add a finely sliced omelette.
 My kids take warmed leftover Nasi Goreng in little thermoses to school (note: if your school has a nut-free policy, be sure to use coconut or vegetable oil for frying, rather than peanut oil).